wama-tw/deploy-pretrain-models-on-azure/README.md

-# Deploy Pre-trained models on Azure
+# Deploy Pre-trained Models on Azure

 This porject contained full PowerShell script(`.ps1`) & config for deploying pre-trained models on Azure, with 3 solutions (deploy on Azure Kubernetes Services with Azure Container Register, Azure Container Instance with Azure Container Register, and Azure Machine Learning).